Which of the following is the correct IUPAC name for the compound... | Study Prep in Pearson+

 1

-Identify the structure given: it is a straight chain of carbon atoms connected by single bonds, represented as CH\_3-CH\_2-CH\_2-CH\_2-CH\_3.
+Identify the molecular structure given: it is a chain of four carbon atoms connected in a row, each bonded to the appropriate number of hydrogens to satisfy carbon's tetravalency.

 Count the number of carbon atoms in the longest continuous chain.
-Here, there are 5 carbon atoms in a row.
+Here, the chain has 4 carbon atoms.

-Since the chain has 5 carbons and only single bonds, the suffix is '-ane' indicating an alkane.
+Since the compound has 4 carbons and is a straight-chain alkane (only single bonds), the correct base name is 'butane'.

-Combine the prefix and suffix to name the compound: 'pent' + 'ane' = 'pentane'.
+Verify that no other substituents or functional groups are present that would modify the name; since none are present, the correct IUPAC name is 'butane'.

 Watch next